Pavelezl/Object-Oriented-Programming-CodingExercises/README.md

 - Design Patterns In Java: Singleton, Factory And Builder:
   - [Class 19]( ): Exercise of company and products, where we have to calculate the space needed for each of its products.
 Using the Singelton and the Factory

+- Design Patterns in Java: State Pattern
+  - [Class 20](): Exercise done in class where we have to program a tamagochi that changes states.
+In this exercise we practice the state pattern

 # Classwork